psychemedia/storytelling-notes/wife-selling.md

 NOTES ON BOOKS, &c.

 Parish Registers in England, their History and Contents.
 With Suggestions for securing their better Custody and Preservation.
 Attempted by Robert Edmond Chester Waters.
 New Edition.
 (Privately printed, 57, The Grove, Hammersmith, W.) ...
 Mr. Waters gives an interesting note on wife selling, a mode of divorce which seems to have been once very prevalent a-nong our common people.
 The pages of "N. & Q." contain many examples of it, some of very recent date.
 A gentleman now dead, who was b^rn in the latter years of the last century, has told ua that he once eaw on market day, in a certain Eastern county, a man offer hia wife for aale with a hempen halter round her neck.
-Neither the constables nor the crowd interfered, and she waa disposed of for five shillings, going away contentedly with her new lord. ...
+Neither the constables nor the crowd interfered, and she was disposed of for five shillings, going away contentedly with her new lord. ...

 https://archive.org/details/s6notesqueries09londuoft/page/446/mode/2up?q=%22wife+selling%22
 6th s.
 IX, June 7, 1884 p446